Shabeer Razooniya

 Shabeer Razooniya (born 27 May 2001) is a Sri Lankan footballer who plays as a striker for Colombo FC of the Sri Lanka Champions League, and the Sri Lanka national football team.

 Club career

 Razooniya played for Java Lane SC from 2015 to 2017.
 In September 2018 he joined Renown SC on a free transfer on a 3.5 year contract ahead of the 2018–19 Sri Lanka Champions League season after season-long stint with Sri lanka Police SC.
-Razooniya won the Golden Boot award for the top goal scorer of the 2018 Asian School Football Championship held in Agra, India.
+Razooniya won the Golden Boot award for the top goal scorer of the 2018 Asian School Football Championship held in Agra, India.cite web |title=The Golden Boot Winner Shabeer Razooniya Will Make Debut for Sri Lanka National Team.
 He scored eight goals in four matches in the tournament.
 In August 2019 he joined capital side Colombo FC.
 Razooniya scored in the final of the 2020 President's Cup as Colombo routed Blue Eagles FC 4–0 to win the title after also scoring against his former club Police SC in the quarter-finals.